 Use the four M5-nylock nuts to secure the plate-side of the M5 bolts.
-This requires a size 4 Allen key and an 8mm wrench or pliers.
+This requires a size 4 Allen key and the 8mm wrench.
 If it's easier, start by finger-tightening all four nuts to keep everything in place before using the pliers to finish tightening.